-We were given a Graco compact travel cot by our neighbour, but you can pick them up quite cheaply online.
+I think it’s best to get a sizable travel cot, rather than a travel bassinet, because it will be useful for longer.
 If you decide to get a second-hand travel cot, then I’d recommend that you get a new mattress.
 They are widely available online.

-Now you’re probably not going to use your travel cot as a playpen to contain your three year old, but until your child is between 12 and 18 months, I’d say that this solution is more than adequate.
+We used our travel cot as a playpen.
+You’re probably not going to use it to contain your three year old.
+However, if your child is aged 12-18 months, then this solution is more than adequate.

 We currently have our Graco compact travel cot set up as a playpen in our bedroom.
 I put my little boy in there if I need to contain him whilst I get ready, or grab a shower.

 3) Using our travel cot as a ball pit

 If I think about my mummy group, the majority have invested in a ball pit.
 After all, it’s an opportunity to bring a fun activity into your living room or garden.
 However, why purchase a ball pit if you don’t need to?
 It’s another piece of kit to store and another thing to buy.
 That’s why I used my travel cot.

 I actually think that putting balls into the travel cot makes a lot of sense.
 Ball pits tend to be quite shallow and I find that the balls are more secure in the travel cot.
 That said, if your little babe is confidently on the move, then this might not be the solution for you.
 You’ll probably want something they can get in and out of themselves.
 You won’t be able to turn your travel cot into a ball pit if you only have a small bassinet either.

 Travel cots are popular pieces of kit and most people I know with children under the age of two own one.
 They might also own a playpen and a ball pit.
 But with this hack, you can buy a compact travel cot and use it in a number of ways, for a solid 18 months.